fsprojects/FSharp.Formatting/CONTRIBUTING.md

 - Build with `dotnet build`
 - Open `FSharp.Formatting.sln` with Visual Studio or Visual Studio Code (with the ionide-fsharp extension)

+The tool can build its own documentation from the `docs` folder of this repository:

+    dotnet run --project src/fsdocs-tool -- watch
+    dotnet run --project src/fsdocs-tool -- build --clean

+### Pipelines

+Run

+    dotnet fsi build.fsx -- --help

+to see what other pipelines can be run from `build.fsx`.

+    dotnet fsi build.fsx -- -p Verify

+Will perform the linting, unit tests and analyzer check.
+This is useful to run locally before submitting your PR.

 ## Source Formatting

 This repository uses the Fantomas source code formatter and this is checked on commit.